PanosGreg/AWS-Cloud/README.md

 ### AWS-Cloud Module

-This module contains some handy function to expedite the creation of a virtual private cloud.
+This module contains some handy functions to expedite the creation of a virtual private cloud.

 This was written during my learning stage of AWS and how each component relates to each other.